the-turing-way/the-turing-way/book/website/reproducible-research/renv/renv-containers.md

 Podman includes a [full set of tools](https://docs.podman.io/en/latest/Commands.html) to create, run and manage and share containers.

 Podman is free and open-source software released under the Apache License 2.0.
-This is in contrast to Docker which has some open-source components, such as the engine and command line interface, but also develops closed-source, [subscription-requiring](https://www.docker.com/blog/updating-product-subscriptions/) software including the Docker Desktop clients for Mac and Windows.
+This is in contrast to Docker which has some open-source components, such as the engine and command line interface, but also develops closed-source, [subscription-requiring](https://www.docker.com/blog/updating-product-subscriptions/) software including the Docker Desktop clients for MacOS and Windows.

-Podman can interact with [Open Container Initiative](https://opencontainers.org/) containers images, which includes Docker images hosted on Docker Hub.
+All [Open Container Initiative](https://opencontainers.org/) container images can be used with Podman including Docker images hosted on Docker Hub.
-This means it is likely existing projects using Docker can be migrated to Podman.
+It is likely existing projects using Docker can be migrated to Podman.

 Unlike Docker which uses a daemon running as root, Podman is daemonless.
-Unprivileged users can run containers using Podman, most likely with no additional configuration needed.
+Unprivileged users can run containers using Podman.
+In most cases this will be configured automatically.
 This avoids a problem with the standard Docker configuration where users able to run containers have implicit access to the Docker daemon.
-The Daemon is run by root by default and provides a fairly trivial way to escalate privileges.
+The Docker Daemon is run by root by default and provides a trivial way to escalate privileges and get a high level of access to the hosts devices and filesystem.

 (rr-renv-containers-installpodman)=
 ### Installing Podman

 The Podman documentation has up-to-date instructions for [installing Podman](https://podman.io/getting-started/installation).

-It is important to understand that Podman is a tool for running Linux containers, which requires a Linux host.
+It is important to understand that Podman is a tool for running Linux containers and so it requires a Linux host.
 If your computer is running Windows or MacOS, you can use the [Podman remote client](https://github.com/containers/podman/blob/main/docs/tutorials/mac_win_client.md) to interact with Podman on a Linux virtual machine or remote Linux Host.

 Alternatively, the MacOS Podman client includes the experimental `podman machine` subcommand for managing a Linux virtual machine that Podman can use.